 Initial Coverage phase for these drugs.
 In addition, all insulins

-covered by a Medicare drug plan will not be subject to the plan's
+covered by a Medicare drug plan are not be subject to the plan's

-deductible and will be treated as if the purchase was in the Initial
+deductible and are treated as if the purchase was in the Initial

 Coverage phase.